Customer area

 In particular:

-• PLM manages processes and revisions
+• the PLM manages processes and revisions

-Beyond traditional integrations, more advanced platforms also extend these capabilities to Artificial Intelligence, while maintaining data consistency and control.
+Beyond traditional integrations, more advanced platforms also extend these capabilities to artificial intelligence, while maintaining data consistency and control.

 The main benefits are:

-reduced configuration errors
+• fewer configuration errors

-continuity between sales and engineering
+• continuity between sales and engineering departments

-faster job order management
+• faster order and project management

 When CPQ, PDM, and PLM work in an integrated way, the entire business process becomes smoother and more reliable.

-What are the risks of not having a PLM?
+• What are the risks of not having a PLM?

 • loss or duplication of information